Sailing: Trimming

-Trimming refers to adjusting the lines that control sails, including the sheets that control angle of the sails with respect to the wind, the halyards that raise and tighten the sail, and to adjusting the hull's resistance to heeling, yawing or progress through the water.
+Trimming refers to adjusting the lines that control sails, including the sheets that control the angle of the sails with respect to the wind, the halyards that raise and tighten the sails, and the adjustments to the hull's resistance to heeling, yawing, or progress through the water.

 Sails

 Spinnakers are adapted for sailing off the wind.

-In their most developed version, square sails are controlled by two each of: sheets, braces, clewlines, and reef tackles, plus four buntlines, each of which may be controlled by a crew member as the sail is adjusted.
+In their most developed version, square sails are controlled by two sheets, two braces, two clewlines, two reef tackles, and four buntlines, each of which may be controlled by a crew member as the sail is adjusted.
 Towards the end of the Age of Sail, steam-powered machinery reduced the number of crew required to trim sail.

 Adjustment of the angle of a fore-and-aft sail with respect to the apparent wind is controlled with a line, called a "sheet".
 On points of sail between close-hauled and a broad reach, the goal is typically to create flow along the sail to maximize power through lift.
 Streamers placed on the surface of the sail, called tell-tales, indicate whether that flow is smooth or turbulent.
 Smooth flow on both sides indicates proper trim.
 A jib and mainsail are typically configured to be adjusted to create a smooth laminar flow, leading from one to the other in what is called the "slot effect".

 On downwind points of sail, power is achieved primarily with the wind pushing on the sail, as indicated by drooping tell-tales.
 Spinnakers are light-weight, large-area, highly curved sails that are adapted to sailing off the wind.

-In addition to using the sheets to adjust the angle with respect to the apparent wind, other lines control the shape of the sail, notably the outhaul, halyard, boom vang and backstay.
-These control the curvature that is appropriate to the windspeed, the higher the wind, the flatter the sail.
+In addition to using the sheets to adjust the angle with respect to the apparent wind, other lines control the shape of the sail, notably the outhaul, halyard, boom vang, and backstay.
+These control the curvature that is appropriate to the windspeed; the higher the wind, the flatter the sail.
 When the wind strength is greater than these adjustments can accommodate to prevent overpowering the sailing craft, sail area is reduced through reefing, substituting a smaller sail or by other means.

 Reducing sail

 Reducing sail on square-rigged ships could be accomplished by exposing less of each sail, by tying it off higher up with reefing points.
-Additionally, as winds get stronger, sails can be furled or removed from the spars, entirely until the vessel is surviving hurricane-force winds under "bare poles".
+Additionally, as winds get stronger, sails can be furled or removed from the spars entirely until the vessel is surviving hurricane-force winds under "bare poles".

-On fore-and-aft rigged vessels, reducing sail may furling the jib and by reefing or partially lowering the mainsail, that is reducing the area of a sail without actually changing it for a smaller sail.
+On fore-and-aft rigged vessels, reducing sail may involve furling the jib and reefing or partially lowering the mainsail, that is, reducing the area of a sail without actually changing it for a smaller sail.
 This results both in a reduced sail area but also in a lower centre of effort from the sails, reducing the heeling moment and keeping the boat more upright.

 There are three common methods of reefing the mainsail: